daos-stack/daos/doc/user/posix.md

 ### Restrictions

-dfuse is limited to a single user, access to the filesystem from other users, including root will not be honoured and as a consequence of this the chown and chgrp calls are not supported.
-Hard links, and special device files with the exception of symbolic links are not supported, nor are any ACLs.
+DFuse is limited to a single user.
+Access to the filesystem from other users, including root will not be honored, and as a consequence of this, the chown and chgrp calls are not supported.
+Hard links and special device files, except symbolic links, are not supported, nor are any ACLs.

-dfuse can run in the foreground, keeping the terminal window open, or it can deamonise to run like a system daemon, however in order to do this and still be able to access DAOS it needs to deamonise before calling daos_init() which in turns means it cannot report some kinds of startup errors either on stdout/stderr or via it's return code.
+DFuse can run in the foreground, keeping the terminal window open, or it can daemonize to run like a system daemon, however, to do this and still be able to access DAOS it needs to daemonize before calling daos_init() which in turns means it cannot report some kinds of startup errors either on stdout/stderr or via its return code.
 When initially starting with dfuse it is recommended to run in foreground mode (--foreground) to better observe any failures.

-Inodes are managed on the local node by the dfuse, so whilst inode numbers will be consistent on a node for the duration of the session they are not guaranteed to be consistent across restarts of dfuse or across nodes.
+Inodes are managed on the local node by the dfuse, so while inode numbers will be consistent on a node for the duration of the session, they are not guaranteed to be consistent across restarts of dfuse or across nodes.

-It is not possible to see pool/container listings through dfuse so if readdir or ls etc. are used for this dfuse will return ENOTSUP.
+It is not possible to see pool/container listings through dfuse, so if readdir, ls or others are used for this, dfuse will return ENOTSUP.

 ### Launching

-dfuse should be run with the credentails (user/group) of the user that will be accessing it, and that owns any pools that will be used.
+dfuse should be run with the credentials (user/group) of the user that will be accessing it, and that owns any pools that will be used.

-There are two mandatory command line options, these are
+There are two mandatory command-line options, these are:

 * --svc=RANKS  <service replicas>
 * --mountpoint=PATH <path to mount DAOS>